 Putting a budget together isn’t exactly rocket-surgery, but it’s something I had to teach myself.
 There's a lot of people out there who don't have a budget, simply because no one ever showed them how to make one, what it looks like, or what they should be tracking.
 If you're one of those people, this blog is for you.

 My budget template isn’t fancy, but it’s effective.
 Here’s how I put it together:

-You’ll want to record any recurring financial obligations like rent, mortgage, insurance, etc. Don’t forget to also include the smaller stuff like gym memberships, cable bills, streaming services and apps.
+You’ll want to record any monthly recurring financial obligations like rent, mortgage, insurance, etc. Don’t forget to also include the smaller stuff like gym memberships, cable bills, streaming services and apps.
+Do your best to estimate what you're spending on gas and groceries.
 Add all this up: